Understanding How to Express Your Brand Voice

 The transparency they use falls in line with standing behind their product – as it extends to include being comfortable with taking a stance and expressing their honest opinions, even if not everyone agrees with their more conservative values.

 Brand Voice on Your Phone System and Via Customer Service

 If someone calls the customer service line, the automated phone system that directs them to the right department may be authoritative, brief and direct.

 Meanwhile, the scripting used by the customer service department may incorporate policies and procedures that include being helpful, direct and empathetic.

 Although the brand may dictate that its personality is tough, that doesn’t mean that it’s tough on its customer base.
 In this instance, the best commitment to quality – another core value – is to ensure that they are seriously regarding any complaints or concerns for quality, and guaranteeing to follow up on customer feedback.

-Your Brand Can Either Engage Your Audience or Abandon Them
+Your Brand Needs to Engage Your Audience – Not Abandon Them

 While a brand voice becomes literal when someone is hired to voice a part for you, in most companies, the brand voice is not embodied by any one person.
 It is expressed everywhere, from the employees in your customer service department, to your national television advertisements.
 It truly touches every part of your business.

 In the end, an effective brand voice is one that leaves the right impression on all those it touches, and it’s up to your brand to define what the ‘right impression’ is.
 How do you want people to feel after they’ve interacted with your brand – whether passively through advertising or actively via a sales call?

 Every brand interaction should have the goal of helping that person in your target audience, as well as demonstrating the true expression of your brand in that context.